VladSaioc/asplos-artifact-2025/README.md

 2. `Target` identifies the microbenchmark by file path.
 3. `Configuration` lists the runtime configuration with which the microbenchmark was executed, e.g., number of concurrent processes, or GC flags, up to, and including the enabling of deadlock detection.
 4. `Deadlock mismatches` lists all the unexpected deadlocks reported by Golf, with entries such as `Unexpected DL: main.NCastLeakFixed.func1`.
-5. `Exceptions` lists any exceptions raised by the microbenchmark at runtime.
+5. `Exceptions` lists any exceptions raised by the microbenchmark at runtime, identified as a `[runtime failure]`.
 6. `Comments` lists any additional comments (it is mostly used to give more context to runtime exceptions).

 It is expected that `results` does **NOT** include any unexpected deadlock reports.